artefactual/atom-docs/user-manual/access-content/search-atom.rst

    filter>`, to help you sort through the results and find the content you are looking for.
 For more information on working with facet filters, see:
    :ref:`recurring-facet-filters`.
-10. Search results can be sorted either alphabetically, or by most-recently updated, using the :term:`sort button` available at the top-left side of the search results.
-For more information, see:
+10. Search results can be sorted either alphabetically, by most-recently updated, by reference code, or by date of creation using the :term:`sort button` available at the top-left side of the search results.
-    :ref:`recurring-sort-button`.
+    For more information, see: :ref:`recurring-sort-button`.

 :ref:`Back to top <search-atom>`